 What is Intangible Cultural Heritage?
 Intangible cultural heritage simply means art forms, knowledge, skills, expressions and representations that individuals associate with their cultural heritage.
 These cultural heritages then have to be safeguarded by raising awareness in the local, national and international levels.

 Interestingly, all the 24 members of an intergovernmental meeting supported the decision unanimously in the recent 11th session of the conference in Addis Ababa, Ethiopia.

 Yoga is not the first entry from India.
-ED gives you a brief list of all the other that have made it to the list:
+Let us gives you a brief list of all the others that have made it to the list: